 You can limit exposures to cell phones, cordless phones, wireless connections, and microwaves.
 Cell phones can be used with a wired earpiece or headset (hollow tube is preferable), or on speakerphone mode.
 Corded phones can be used over cordless phones.
 Internet connections can be made through a cable.
 A toaster-oven or stove can be used for heating.

-- EWG and The Collaborative on Health and the Environment Working Group on Electromagnetic Fields
+- Collaborative on Health and the Environment Working Group Electromagnetic Fields listed in ScienceServs

 - Safer Phone Zone about the association between cell phones and health issues

 Several new technologies do not use cancer-causing chemicals in their dry cleaning methods.
-To find a clean and green dry cleaner in your area, visit No Dry Clean.
+Try to find a clean and green dry cleaner in your area.